 Capital gains from the sale of the product are taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000.
 Acquisition expenses are deductible.
-Capital gains from the sale of a product which is traded at an EU or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Capital gains or any other profit achieved from stock exchange transactions (e.g. the sale of a product) which are carried out at an EEA or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Total losses incurred on stock exchange transactions are deductible.
 The same applies for the redemption of the product by cash settlement.

 Settlement by delivery of an underlying security is not taxable.

 The subsequent sale of the underlying is taxable depending on the nature of the underlying.